brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 When hit really hard indeed
 When tampered with
 Low Velocity Grenades (LVG)
-LVGs are the size of a �D� Cell battery and have a typical blast radius of 25m.
+LVGs are the size of a 'D' Cell battery and have a typical blast radius of 25m.
 They can be thrown but are normally fired from a weapon.
 LVGs come in a variety of different types such as stun, smoke, fragmentation and napalm.
 The statistics for each are show below.
 Low Velocity Grenades (LVG)
 Description	Rarity	Cost	BF	Damage	Stun